-The Prostate Cancer Outreach Clinic is a joint effort between the Brigham and Women’s Hospital Division of Urology and the Massachusetts General Hospital Department of Urology.
+The Prostate Cancer Outreach Clinic (PCOC) is a joint effort between the Brigham and Women’s Hospital Division of Urology and the Massachusetts General Hospital Department of Urology.
 The outreach clinic falls within Mass General Brigham's United Against Racism (UAR) initiative, as we work diligently to be active contributors to providing equitable access to health care services.

 Our goal is to assist in achieving health equity throughout Mass General Brigham’s patient population and surrounding communities by bridging gaps in care delivery and providing equitable and affordable health care services.
 We strive to reduce prostate cancer sickness and death.